KumologicaHQ/kumologica-scripts/README.md

     --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_NAMED_IAM
 ```

-The account the script runs must have cloudformation create and update stack permissions as well as create/update iam policy.
+The account the script runs must have cloudformation create and update stack permissions as well as create/update iam policy and iam user group.